-I’m a Research Software Design Engineer (RSDE) in the VIBE group at Microsoft Research Redmond Lab.
+I’m a Research Software Design Engineer (RSDE) in the HUE group at Microsoft Research Redmond Lab.
 I am also a first year PhD student at Paul G. Allen School of the Computer Science and Engineering at the University of Washington advised under James Fogarty and Daniel Weld.
 I am a proud alumnus of the Machine Teaching group where I grew my interest and passion for HCI and ML.

 I have a master’s degree in UW’s Human-Centered Design and Engineering program.
 Prior to joining MSR, I worked in Xbox for 7 years, interned at MSR for World Wide Telescope project, and got my a BA/MS in Physics from Columbia and Harvard where I once aspired to be an experimental astrophysicist and a particle physicist.